erik7z/nestjs-playground/README.md

                 > - Setting headers or modifying the response
                 > - Handling CORS

-    - [ ] Deep Dive into Main Concepts:
+    - [ ] Deep Dive into NestJS Main Concepts:
         - [X] Guards
           > Guard is a function that determines whether a given request will be handled by the route handler or not.